tradeparadex/paradex-docs/fern/pages/margin-system/margin-term-reference-1.md

 *   _**Account Initial Margin Requirement (USD) -**_ When submitting a new order, the account is subject to a minimum value defined by the initial margin requirement.
 Note that the cloud and the chain calculate different initial margin requirements for an account :

-    * Account IMR (including open orders) - This is calculated off-chain (on cloud) and incorporates both open positions and open/pending orders.&#x20;
+    * Account IMR (including open orders) - This is calculated off-chain (on cloud) and incorporates both open positions and open/pending orders.
     * Position IMR (only including open positions) - This is calculated on-chain for validation of incoming trades.

     Note that the Account IMR calculated off-chain is more conservative than the Position IMR.
 Therefore, orders submitted from the cloud to the chain are very unlikely to be rejected.